Consumer protection

 Status: Application to certify the class action is pending.

-Documents: Application to Certify the Class Action, Settlement Agreement and Decision Ordering to Publish the Settlement.
+Documents: Application to Certify the Class Action, Decision Denying Motions to Dismiss.

 Regev v.
 Japanauto-Israel Auto Corporation